We get it. Worshipping at a new church can be nerve-racking. Although there is no wrong way to worship, it might be helpful to know what to expect.

 8:00 AM: This is a quieter, more contemplative service with traditional Elizabethan language (thee, thou).
 It contains readings from Holy Scripture, a sermon, prayers and Holy Communion.
 Music is sung the first Sunday of every month.
 This service lasts about 50 minutes.

 10:15 AM: Along with with readings from Holy Scripture, a sermon, prayers, and Holy Communion, this service includes a broad mix of contemporary and traditional hymns and a choir.
 This more-lively service lasts about 75 minutes.
+Learn more about the order of worship here.

 DO YOU CELEBRATE HOLY COMMUNION?